baocin/auth0-export/README.md

    - `read:organization_member_roles` - for reading organization-specific roles
    - `read:roles` - for reading available roles
    - `update:users` - for assigning/removing global roles (if using role management)
-   - `update:organization_members` - for assigning/removing organization roles (if using role management)
+   - `update:organization_members` - for assigning/removing organization roles and memberships (if using role/org management)
+   - `create:organization_members` - for adding users to organizations (if using org management)
+   - `delete:organization_members` - for removing users from organizations (if using org management)

 The CLI will guide you through this setup process interactively.